lqmmring/MTGDC/README.md

 - [Zeisel](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60361)
 ###### 12. Zeisel, A., et al., Cell types in the mouse cortex and hippocampus revealed by single-cell RNA-seq.
 Science, 2015.
 347(6226): p.
 1138-1142.

-The data is stored as the mat format in the folder [Data](https://github.com/lqmmring/MTGDC/tree/main/Data).

 ### - Simulated Data
 we evaluated our method on simulated datasets.
 Synthetic datasets were simulated by the R package [*Splatter*](https://github.com/Oshlack/splatter-paper).
 Thed parameters of simulated data are provided in [splatter](https://github.com/lqmmring/MTGDC/blob/main/splatter.R).